-To put this Plan Update into action, the following next steps are recommended for City Council and staff consideration:
+To put this update into action, the following next steps are recommended for City Council and staff consideration:

 1. Align Decision-Making with Updated Goals.
-Ensure that all components of the plan, including the Growth Principles, Growth Policies (Chapter 2) and the Goal, Objectives, and Strategies outlined throughout, are consistently used to inform development decisions such as zoning changes, subdivision approvals, annexations, and infrastructure investments.
+Ensure that the revised goals and strategies are used to inform development decisions, including zoning changes, subdivision approvals, annexations, and infrastructure investments.
 Staff reports and recommendations should explicitly reference the updated goals as part of the evaluation criteria.

 - 2. Prepare Targeted Amendments to the Zoning Code.
-While the Plan Update moves away from a form-based approach, the B3 Code and zoning map should be refined to better reflect the new direction.
-Priority updates could include: - Clarifying where and how mixed-use development is appropriate; - Establishing development limits and conservation overlays east of the Colorado River; and - Enhancing open space and buffer requirements to protect neighborhood character. - 3.
+While the update moves away from a form-based approach, the B3 Code and zoning map should be refined to better reflect the new direction.
+Priority updates - Clarifying where and how mixed-use development is appropriate;

+could include:

+- Establishing development limits and conservation overlays east of the Colorado River: and - Enhancing open space and buffer requirements to protect neighborhood character. - 3.
 Coordinate Across Plan Elements and Departments.
-As such, implementation should be coordinated with: - Upcoming capital improvement planning efforts: - Park and trail connectivity priorities from the Parks Master Plan; - Infrastructure capacity assessments in target growth areas. - 4.
+As such, implementation should be coordinated with: - Upcoming capital improvement planning efforts; - Park and trail connectivity priorities from the Parks Master Plan; - Infrastructure capacity assessments in target growth areas. - 4.
 Develop an Implementation Matrix.
-A tracking tool will support transparency and accountability, consider creating a matrix that links each goal and objective to: - Lead departments or staff roles; Suggested timelines (short, mid, or long term); - Potential funding sources; and - Key performance indicators for tracking progress.
+A tracking tool will support transparency and accountability, consider creating a matrix - Lead departments or staff roles; Suggested timelines (short, mid, or long term);